AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/prerequisites.md

 ---
-title: [!DNL Data Migration Tool] prerequisites
+title: "[!DNL Data Migration Tool] prerequisites"
-description: Learn what you need to do before you start using the [!DNL Data Migration Tool] to transfer data between Magento 1 and Magento 2.
+description: "Learn what you need to do before you start using the [!DNL Data Migration Tool] to transfer data between Magento 1 and Magento 2."
 ---

 # [!DNL Data Migration Tool] prerequisites